coderanger/rspec-command/README.md

 `command` also optionally takes a hash of options to pass through to `Mixlib::ShellOut.new`.
 Some common options include `:input` to provide data on stdin and `:timeout` to change the execution timeout.
+The option `allow_error` is not passed through to the underlying `ShellOut`, but should be set to `true` to avoid raising an exception if the command fails.

 The subject will be set to a `Mixlib::ShellOut` object so you can use `rspec-its` to check individual attributes: